Secundina’s Beef

 Banners and painted signboards, music and barkers’ calls, and the shuffle of feet tangled into a peculiar atmosphere.

-As was to become their pattern, the Japanese created their own unique style: audiences weren’t there to see foreign movies or even Japanese movies—there were plenty of other venues in Tokyo and elsewhere in the country for those—they were there to see Asakusa movies.
+As was to become their pattern, the Japanese created their own unique style: audiences weren’t there to see foreign movies or even Japanese movies—there were plenty of other venues in Tōkyō and elsewhere in the country for those—they were there to see Asakusa movies.

 First, the district itself was an experience, as I’ve already suggested, but additionally, Asakusa was on the forefront in creating a new way of presenting films.
-Here silent films were accompanied by the live performances of musicians and voice actors called benshi (弁士) for foreign and domestic films alike.
+Here, silent films were accompanied by the live performances of musicians and voice actors called benshi (弁士) for foreign and domestic films alike.
 While movies were often accompanied by music in the West, Japanese cinema performances drew heavily on the traditions of kabuki and noh, employing their musical instruments in some cases, but particularly their style of declamation.

 These performances proved so popular the benshi, not the screen actors, were the main draw for a film, with their photographs prominently displayed outside the theaters.
 Though talkies were introduced in the late ’20s, silents continued to dominate through the mid ’30s.
 As of 1927, nearly 7000 benshi were working in Japan, including 180 women.
 Gonda notes junior high school students competing in speech contests would attempt to emulate the speech patterns of popular benshi.⁵